yl2811-cmd/Showheel/wwwroot/story-engl.md

 Then Anna did something Edmund never did.
 In a quiet corner of Axiom, she took off the red jacket—not to throw it away, but folded it just like Edmund had folded it for her years ago.
 She looked at it for a moment.
 All the seams, the wear, the repairs.
 Then she put it back on.
 The way she wore it was different.
 Before, it was "an extension of her body."
 Now, it was "something she chose to wear."
 Outsiders couldn't tell the difference.
 Anna knew.
 **★ Kassia returns to Axiom alone (Anna can see this: absence + return):**
 Night.
 Campsite.
 Anna is tidying up equipment next to Core.
 She looks up—Kassia isn't there.
 Her oil lamp isn't in its place.
 Razor is still there—she walked.
 Towards Axiom.
-Anna didn't go looking for it.
+Anna didn't go looking for him.
 She continued organizing.
 A few hours later, Kassia returned.
 The sand on her boots was a new layer than when she set out—she had walked a long way.
 One side of her hair was flattened (she had leaned against something).
 The oil lamp in her hand was almost empty.
 She didn't say where she had been.
 She put the lamp down.
 She lay down.
 Anna didn't ask anything.
 Writing guide (without entering the prose): Kassia walks along different corridors—areas she passed by during the day but didn't look at closely.
 She finds a personal quarter.
 A narrow bed is fixed to the wall.
 A small table.
 Storage compartments.
 On the table is a personal item from 500 years ago.
 A specific person with personal belongings once lived here.
 A small screen in the corner flashes briefly for less than two seconds.
 Perhaps residual charge released during the day's dismantling of the Core.
 An image—perhaps a photograph.
 Then blackout.
 Kassia stands in the darkness for a long time.